meroxa/scoop-manifests/README.md

 How do I install these manifests?
 ---------------------------------

-In PowerShell, run `scoop install https://github.com/meroxa/scoop_manifests/meroxa/meroxa.json` , this should install Meroxa CLI on your Windows and you will be ready to use it!
+In PowerShell run the following commands:

+1. `scoop bucket add meroxa https://github.com/meroxa/scoop_manifests`
+2. `scoop install meroxa`

 How do I update my CLI?